Find out if you qualify for an Aetna® Dual Eligible Special Needs Plan — we’re ready to help!

 Stay in contact with friends

-Loneliness is linked with a 27 percent higher risk of cardiovascular disease.* “We know that people who feel lonely or socially isolated experience more stress and anxiety.
+Loneliness raises the risk of cardiovascular disease by 27 percent.* “We know that people who feel lonely or socially isolated experience more stress and anxiety.
 And they aren’t as likely to lead a healthy lifestyle that’s important for heart health,” says Dr. Goldberg.

 Try to connect with a friend or close family member at least once a week.
 If you can’t see them in person, call, text or video chat instead.
 It all counts and helps combat loneliness.